Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

         ```
     </div>
 </div>
-Note:
+<b>Note:</b>
-1. The BAND setting is crucial for minimizing network connection time.
-Since the bands supported by the 1NCE network vary by country, we recommend configuring the appropriate band settings based on the device's target region of operation(see table).
-Contact us for tailored recommendations for your specific country or region.
+1. The BAND setting plays a key role in reducing network connection time.
+We recommend configuring the band settings according to the device’s target operating region (refer to the table).
+This shall limit the band search to supported bands/networks of the region.
+Please contact us for tailored recommendations specific to your country or region.

 <table>
     <tr>